carymrobbins/intellij-haskforce/README.md

 1. Configure JFlex settings.
   * Go to Preferences.
 Below the IDE Settings section locate JFlex.
 Set the path and skeleton to the idea/tools/lexer files.
+1. Configure SDK and source files.
+  * Create a new **IntelliJ Platform Project** from existing sources (pointed to your cloned HaskForce directory).
+  * Go to File > Project Structure.
+Add SDKs for JDK and IDEA Plugins.
+For the IDEA Plugins, add sources from cloned IntelliJ to the Sourcepath.
 1. Set the project SDK to the IDEA SDK.
 1. Generate additional source files -
   * On UNIX, run `tools/generate.sh`
-  * On Windows, open **src/com/haskforce/Haskell.bnf** and following the instructions in the comments.
+  * On Windows, open **src/com/haskforce/Haskell.bnf** and follow the instructions in the comments.
 1. Right-click on the following directories and **Mark Directory As**:
   * `gen/` as Sources Root
   * `resources/` as Resources Root
   * `tests/` as Test Sources Root
+1. Go to File -> Project Structure.
+Add a module called "jps-plugin"
+1. Right-click on the following directories and **Mark Directory As**:
+  * `jps-plugin/src` as Sources Root
+  * `jps-plugin/resources` as Resources Root
 1. From the menu go to **Run > Edit Configurations**
 1. Click on the `+` sign and choose **Plugin**, click **OK**, then run your new configuration.